Mexico Wintershall Dea – a leading E&P company in Mexico

 Zama is one of the world’s biggest shallow-water discoveries in the past 20 years, expected to produce up to 180,000 boe per day at peak and contribute significantly to Mexico’s energy supply over the next 25 years.
 Plans to develop the field efficiently and quickly are in motion, and Wintershall Dea is at the heart of these plans.

-Block 30 – important discovery
+Block 30 – discovery in our first own-operated offshore project

 In April 2023, Wintershall Dea’s first own-operated offshore exploration well, named Kan, resulted in a major oil discovery in Block 30, located in the shallow waters of the Cuenca Salina in the Sureste Basin.
 Preliminary estimates indicate the discovery may contain 200 to 300 million barrels oil equivalent in place.
 The discovery was made together with partners Harbour Energy and Sapura OMV, who hold 30% interest each in Block 30.
 Wintershall Dea, as operator, holds 40%.